manojnaidu619/Whatsupp-SSH/readme.md

 > All the actions are performed inside the terminal.

-* `cd` into the directory where you want to place the app.
+* `cd` into the directory where you want to clone the app.

 * Now, clone the project repo.